-The goals of the Snohomish Conservation District’s (SCD) programs are to ensure thriving farms that provide healthy local food for our families, restore rivers for our salmon, and provide clean water for our wildlife and recreational enjoyment.
+We value innovation, transparency, accountability, leadership, stewardship, service, and inclusiveness.
 For over 75 years, SCD has served as a trusted resource to urban and rural landowners to work towards these goals - one property at a time.

-For the past seven years, the District has received an assessment from Snohomish County landowners ($5 per parcel plus $0.05 per acre).
-This has led to many successes and stories from the field, including:
+For 2010 to 2017, the District received an assessment from Snohomish County landowners ($5 per parcel plus $0.05 per acre).
+This led to many successes and stories from the field, including:

 - $13.7 million of funding that has been leveraged since 2010

 - Collaborating at a local and regional level, with more than 140 organizations

 - Installation of over 700 water quality practices on agricultural properties